 As a generation, we can be petty about protecting our ideas or we can work together to get behind the people who are making it.
 We can do what we can to put the world on track to sustainability, harmony with nature, technological brilliance, the eradication of poverty, and the other goals very well worth striving for.
 Who the hell cares who gets the credit.
 Let’s get this done, together.

-Take-Out: If there's one thing you can do to increase your capability, it's to join and participate in a digitally oriented community.
-Go to Silicon Cape Meetups, attend the Kat-O meetups, or apply to join the Treeshake Expert Network.
+Take-Out: If there's one thing you can do to increase your capability, it's to join and participate in a community dedicated to progress in your field.

 This article was originally written for Treeshake